LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/composition/livrps.md

 How are sublayers setup in Houdini?

 In Houdini every node always edits the top most root layer sublayer (in USD speak the layer to edit is called the **edit target**).
 This way we don't have to worry about what our layer, we want to write to, is.
+In the scene graph panel the session layer is displayed under the root layer, it is actually over (higher) than the root layer.

 To summarize how Houdini makes node editing a layer based system possible (at least from what we can gather from reverse engineering):